 Treasury is providing example reference screens to help grantees with implementing ERA program online applications.
 These are the first in a series of examples demonstrating best practices for service delivery and can be an inspiration for how grantees may iterate and evolve their applications and programs to better serve tenants and landlords.

 These example pages can be used by program administrators and staff or vendors in building or modifying ERA applications.
-The goal is to demonstrate ways grantees and their partners can create more user-friendly, succinct, and plain language applications.
+The goal is to demonstrate ways grantees and their partners can create online application forms that are user-friendly, succinct, and easily understood.

 Example eligibility screens